ikjordan/picozx81/README.md

 + Provides an immersive full screen experience, with a very fast boot time and no operating system
 + Simultaneous USB keyboard and joystick support (using a powered USB hub)
 + Can be fully controlled from a ZX81 style 40 key keyboard
++ 1980s style 9-pin Atari joysticks can be connected to some board types
 + The small form factor makes the board easy to mount in period or reproduction cases.
 The low cost, relatively low performance and software generated display of the Pico is a 21st century analogue for the ZX80 and ZX81
 + Emulates pseudo and Hi-res graphics
 + Emulates ZonX and Quicksilva sound